Essays and Reports

 Meeting Victims’ Needs Post-Conviction: I coordinated a study group that wrote this report about how agencies in Minnesota could more fully address the needs of crime victims.

-North Minneapolis Places We Love: This is a photo project from the inner-city neighborhood where I used to live.
+North Minneapolis Places We Love: This is a photo project from an inner-city neighborhood where I used to live.

 Friends in El Salvador: Photos and notes from a trip I took to El Salvador as a representative of Northern Yearly Meeting. (added 1/11/02)